-\subsection{Conceptualizations}

-From the lens of measurement modeling, “echo chamber” itself is a theoretical construct.
-An echo chamber relates to a specific phenomenon about communities online and offline that we can observe.
-However, an echo chamber is not directly measurable.
-What we can measure are other measurable concepts that argue to be an indirect measure of echo chambers.
-The conceptualization is the process of defining an echo chamber through other direct measurable concepts.
-We identified four concepts that are part of echo chamber conceptualizations: (1) \textit{homophily}, (2) \textit{content exposure}, (3) \textit{user behavior} like selective exposure, confirmation bias, or fear, and (4) \textit{group behavior} like excluding and outsiders and collective unfriending.
+From the perspective of measurement modeling, “echo chamber” is a theoretical construct.
+It describes a phenomenon observed in online and offline communities that cannot be directly measured.
+Instead, researchers rely on measurable proxies that serve as indirect indicators of echo chambers.
+Conceptualization involves defining the theoretical construct of an echo chamber in terms of measurable concepts, while operationalization is the process of translating these concepts into concrete, observable measures \cite{jacobs}.

+In the following sections, we provide an overview of the various conceptualizations and operationalizations of echo chambers in the literature.
+We distinguish operationalization into two components: the method of measurement (e.g., network analysis, sentiment analysis, or surveys) and the granularity of measurement (e.g., individual behaviors, group dynamics, or platform-wide patterns).
+Granularity acts as a link between conceptualization and operationalization, shaping how abstract concepts about echo chambers are transformed into specific, observable phenomena.

+\subsubsection{Conceptualizations}

+We identified four key concepts integral to echo chamber conceptualizations: (1) \textit{homophily}, (2) \textit{content exposure}, (3) \textit{individual user behaviors}, such as selective exposure, confirmation bias or fear, and (4) \textit{group behaviors}, including exclusion of outsiders and collective unfriending.
 Another dimension in the definition and then measurement of echo chambers is the granularity of the echo chamber, meaning how granular we define and measure echo chambers.
 We will explore how these concepts intersect with theoretical frameworks, providing an overview of the predominant conceptualizations within the corpus.